achu-1612/glcm/README.md

 - Support for timeout for go-routine shutdowns (if possible)
 - Better error handling for the pre and post hooks for service
 - Service dependency
-- Auto restart config for services
-- Exponential back-off restart for restart of service